 By moving your debt from a high APR credit card to a 0% balance transfer card, you can either reduce your monthly repayments to zero for a period of time – or you can pay off the debt more easily, because your repayments aren’t being swallowed up by interest charges.

 Most balance transfers are executed shortly after you’re accepted for a new 0% balance transfer credit card.
 Your new card issuer will ask you – via a website or over the phone – for the details of the balances that you want to transfer.
 Depending on the card issuer, this may also be asked as part of the application process for the credit card to make the transfer more efficient once approved.

-You don’t always have to open a new balance transfer card to transfer a balance, though.
+You don’t always have to open a new balance transfer card to transfer a balance.
 Some credit cards will periodically allow you to transfer a balance from another card at 0% interest – but usually for a shorter period (12 months) than if you’d applied for a new card.
 You may receive special offers by email or post from your card issuer for balance transfers from time to time – keep an eye out for offers.

 If you ever fail to make your monthly repayment on time, you’ll immediately lose your 0% interest deal and be moved to a double-digit APR – usually around 20%.
 Any other perks, such as cashback and rewards, will probably be removed from your account as well.